shareloqs/MPSDynamics/README.md

 ob1 = OneSiteObservable("sz", sz, 1)
 ```

-creates an object which represents the measurement of the expectation of ``\sigma_x`` on the first site of the chain,
+creates an object which represents the measurement of the expectation of `sz` on the first site of the chain,
 i.e. on the spin.
 The string passed to the first argument is just a label that will be used to retrieve the measurement data
 after the run.